Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 The card’s operating frequencies are not bragging material, at 1244MHz Boost and no automatic overclock.
 Manual overclock may be possible, but given the card’s power configuration and its one-fan cooling solution (which is enough to keep it cool in normal conditions, but may not cope well when stressed more), it may not be a good idea to push the card above its default specs.

 Despite its modest cooling system, the Sapphire RX 570 ITX can maintain reasonable temperatures below 80°C, with its noise levels also staying within acceptable ranges of up to 42dB – it’s not the quietest video card out there, but certainly not the loudest either.

 If you’re set on the RX 570, and demand the absolute best, look no further than the Sapphire Nitro+ RX 570 8GB.
 This rare version features 8GB of video memory as its standout feature, which might seem overkill for a GPU that’s targeting the Full HD segment, but it does give you bragging rights on top of its superb performance, and you can never have too much memory anyway, so it’s a win-win.

-Overall, the Sapphire Nitro+ RX 570 8GB is pretty much the crème de la crème in terms of RX 570 implementations, but exclusivity doesn’t come cheap, so expect it to be on the upper part of the price chart.
+Overall, the Sapphire Nitro+ RX 570 8GB is pretty much the crème de la crème in terms of RX 570 implementations, but exclusivity doesn’t come cheap.